danedwardsdeveloper/danedwardsdeveloper/README.md

-### Hey!
+### Hello!

-I'm a front-end web developer.
-Check out my [CV site](https://danedwardsdeveloper.com/) for more info about me
+I'm a full-stack web developer.
+Check out my [CV site](https://danedwardsdeveloper.com/) for more info about me and my projects

 ## Currently working on
 🔭 A full-stack photo ranking web app